Welcome to the Cherry Hill Hotel from Kyle and Gail!

 Hours of Operation

-After a lot of soul searcing we've decided to make our winter hours permenent.
+After a lot of soul searching we've decided to make our winter hours permenant.
 Our Thursday hours are now 11am to 9pm.
 Our Sunday hours have changed to 11am to 8pm.
 As always we appreciate your patronage.
 Being a family run restaurant, we also value time with our family.
 We look forward to seeing each and every one of you again!

 Wednesday & Thursday Clam Night

-Cherry Hill Hotel presents Wednesday & Thursday night Clam night every week.
+Cherry Hill Hotel presents Wednesday & Thursday Night Clam night every week.
 Enjoy 2 dozen little-neck clams for only $4.95.
-The feast starts at 4pm and it gets croweded quickly so reservations are recommended!
-Come on down for this great bargin!
+The feast starts at 4pm and it gets crowded quickly so reservations are recommended!
+Come on down for this great bargain!